barrelstrength/sprout-docs/docs/forms/integrations.md

+---
+date: 2018-06-25
+description: Integrations allow you to submit your forms to custom, third-party endpoints and to create Elements within Craft CMS.
+---

 # Integrations

 Integrations allow you to submit your forms to custom, third-party endpoints and to create Elements within Craft CMS.
 Use Sprout Forms' powerful front-end form templating and validation and submit your data anywhere you'd like.